 Discover the Maipo Valley trekking in the hills, enjoying magnificent views of vineyards, forests and rivers, and taste an excellent organic wine in a historic winery with this full-day tour...
 See More

-For your next wine experience, why not choose Chile’s oldest and most traditional wine regions?
-In the picturesque Maipo Valley, often referred to as the birthplace of Chilean wine, French-inspired vineyards initiated Chile’s second wine boom some 150 years ago and are partially responsible for the valley’s famed Cabernet Sauvignon – still by far the region’s most prized grape – as well as home to some of the finest Carmenere.
+For a truly authentic and immersive wine travel experience, why not make your next destination one Chile’s oldest and most traditional wine regions?
+In the picturesque Maipo Valley, often referred to as the birthplace of Chilean wine, French-inspired vineyards initiated Chile’s second wine boom some 150 years ago and are partially responsible for the valley’s famed Cabernet Sauvignon – still by far the region’s most prized grape – as well as home to some of the finest Carmenere in Chile.
 It is also the closest wine region to Santiago, making it a great destination for shorter trips or daytime adventures out into the countryside.

 Needless to say, the Maipo Valley has tons of wineries to tour.
 The Concha y Toro Winery in the Pirque commune is one of the most picturesque, featuring guided tours through gorgeous antique gardens and the winery’s storied ancient cellars.
 Following the tour, you’ll be treated to a tasting of their incredible selection of wines (and cheese!).
 To round out the experience, you can pick up a bottle or two to share with friends and family back home.